h1ddenpr0cess20/tyumi/README.md

 1. **Install Ollama:**
    - Download and install Ollama from the [official website](https://ollama.com/download).
    - Follow the installation instructions for your operating system.
+   - To use with other network devices, expose Ollama to the network according to the instructions for your platform.
+   - Create an HTTPS proxy with local-ssl-proxy or similar tools if you want to use HTTPS, e.g.:
+     ```bash
+     local-ssl-proxy --hostname <your-hostname> --source 11435 --target 11434 --key key.pem --cert cert.pem
+     ```

 2. **Pull a Model with Tool Support:**
    - We recommend the Qwen3 model, but you can choose any model with the `tools` label.